Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Hamiltonian simulation algorithms

 In particular, for any state $\rho$ and any observable $O$ with $\|O\|_\infty\le 1$,

 Then the algorithmic bias satisfies

-Note that, while the induced trace distance measure gives a tighter bound on the bias of the expectation values than the diamond norm distance, the QEM sampling overhead can be systematically bounded by using the diamond norm distance as we will show later.
-Therefore, we mainly use the diamond norm distance measure.
+Note that, while the induced trace distance measure gives a tighter bound on the bias of the expectation values than the diamond distance, the QEM sampling overhead can be systematically bounded by using the diamond distance as we show in \cref{sec:pec}.
+Therefore, we mainly use the diamond distance measure.

 \paragraph*{A commutator bound for the first-order step --} We can bound the first-order Trotter error by using commutators.
 In particular,~\citet{childs2021} prove a tight additive-error bound for the first-order Trotter formula: